x-stream/x-stream.github.io/README.md

 ## After Release

-Typically you want to update the site after a ProxyToys release.
+Typically you want to update the site after a XStream release.
 In that case you can call:

-	rsync -cr --progress --delete --exclude=".*" --exclude="*.md" --exclude=jira ./target/checkout/website/target/xsite/ ../proxytoys.io/
+	rsync -cr --progress --delete --exclude=".*" --exclude="*.md" --exclude=jira ./target/checkout/website/target/xsite/ ../x-stream.io/

 Note, that this variant will also replace the javadocs.